mwiet/kids_sbi/README.md

 cd kcap_glass
 ```

-It's strongly recommended to use some kind of encapsulated environment to install `kcap`, e.g., using `conda`.
+It's strongly recommended to use some kind of encapsulated environment to install `kcap_glass`, e.g., using `conda`.
 Here we assume that there is a anaconda installation available, that we need MPI support, and that we're on a machine with up-to-date GCC compilers.
 Notes on installations on macOS and details on how to set up things manually are [here](#installation-on-macos-and-other-details).

-On machines with `module` support (e.g., cuillin), load the anaconda and openmpi modules first:
+On machines with `module` support (e.g., splinter, cuillin), load the anaconda and openmpi modules first:
 ```
 module load anaconda
 module load openmpi